FernandoMaxS/ios-bootcamp-challenge/README.md

 The `ListViewController` contains a collection of `PokeCell` which display a list of Pokemons to the user.
 You need to handle the PokeApi to retrieve each Pokemon detail.

-    // TODO: Implements generics to merge this methods into one
+    // TODO: Implements generics to merge this methods into one -> LISTO revisar PokeAPI.swift
-    // TODO: Decode list of types & abilities
+    // TODO: Decode list of types & abilities -> DUDA revisar Pokemon.swfit

 ### Concurrency
 Requests in the project take different times to return data!
 Make sure you are finished downloading all pokemons before updating the `CollectionView`

-    // TODO: Wait for all requests to finish before updating the collection view
+    // TODO: Wait for all requests to finish before updating the collection view ->Listo

 ### Patterns and Architecture